Serious mental illness: Hospitalizations

-Many people living with SMI experience institutional recidivism, which is the process of being admitted and readmitted into the hospital.
-This cycle is due in part to a lack of support being available for people living with SMI after being released from the hospital, frequent encounters between them and the police, as well as miscommunication between clinicians and police officers.
+Many people living with SMI experience institutional recidivism, which is the process of being admitted and readmitted into a hospital.
+This cycle is due in part to a lack of support being available for people living with SMI after being released from hospital, frequent encounters between them and the police, as well as miscommunication between clinicians and police officers.
 There are also instances where poor insight into one's mental illness has resulted in increased psychiatric symptoms which ultimately leads to hospitalization and a lower quality of life generally.
 Highly symptomatic patients are more likely to seek emergency room services.
-Interestingly, patients with schizophrenia have the lowest risk of being hospitalized, likely due to frequent encounters with case managers to manage the chronic and persistent symptoms of schizophrenia.
+Patients with schizophrenia have the lowest risk of being hospitalized, likely due to frequent encounters with case managers to manage the chronic and persistent symptoms of schizophrenia.

 To reduce the occurrence of institutional recidivism, the Georgia chapter of the National Alliance on Mental Illness (NAMI) created the Opening Doors to Recovery (ODR) program.
-ODR established a treatment team of licensed mental health professionals, peer specialists, and family peer specialists (a family member of someone who has SMI) to reduce institutional recidivism by providing treatment, ensuring safe housing, and supporting their recovery SMI patients who were enrolled in ODR had less hospitalizations and fewer days in the hospital compared to their hospitalizations prior to enrollment.
+ODR established a treatment team of licensed mental health professionals, peer specialists, and family peer specialists (a family member of someone who has SMI) to reduce institutional recidivism by providing treatment, ensuring safe housing, and supporting their recovery.
+SMI patients who were enrolled in ODR had less hospitalizations and fewer days in the hospital compared to their hospitalizations prior to enrollment.

 Older adults with SMI are more likely to seek medical services and have longer hospital stays than patients who regularly see a doctor.
 People with SMI seek medical services for a variety of non-mental health conditions, including diabetes, coronary artery disease, congestive heart failure, urinary conditions, pneumonia, chronic obstructive pulmonary disease, thyroid disease, digestive conditions and cancer.
-This may be due to poor lifestyle habits, associated with reduced mental health, such as smoking, poor diet, and lack of exercise.
+This may be due to psychosomatic factors, as well as poor lifestyle habits associated with reduced mental health such as smoking, poor diet, and lack of exercise.
 People with SMI typically take antipsychotic medications to manage their condition, however, second-generation antipsychotics can cause poor glycemic control for patients with diabetes, furthering complications in this population.
 Second-generation antipsychotics, also known as atypical antipsychotics are medications used to effectively treat the positive (e.g. hallucinations and delusions) and negative (e.g. flat affect and lack of motivation) symptoms of schizophrenia.
 This means that people with both SMI and diabetes are more frequently readmitted to hospitals one month after their initial hospitalization.
 Notably, patients with SMI have increasing reports of falls and substance abuse, including alcoholism.